 05 of 07

 A raw vegan diet consists of unprocessed vegan foods that have not been heated above 115 F (46 C).
-“Raw foodists” believe that foods cooked above this temperature have lost a significant amount of their nutritional value and are harmful to the body.
+A person who follows a raw vegan diet is also called a “raw foodist.”
+This food trend is based on the belief that foods cooked above this temperature lose a significant amount of their nutritional value and become harmful to the body.

 06 of 07